What Is AI-Driven Development?

 Host Coding Agent Required

-The AI coding assistant that Silver Bullet runs inside.
-Claude Code and Codex are the primary supported hosts; Forge has a separate port.
+The AI coding assistant Silver Bullet runs inside.
+Claude Code, Codex, and Cursor are the supported hosts for the current public marketplace packages.

 jq Required